spatialos/online-services/docs/content/services-packages/analytics-pipeline/backfill.md

 ## Overview

 You might find yourself with events in Google Cloud Storage (GCS) that you want to ingest into native BigQuery storage using the Cloud Function.
-This could be because you either dropped your events table in BigQuery, or for instance did not `POST` these events with the correct URL parameter setting (`..&event_category=function..`).
+This could be because you either dropped your events table in BigQuery, or for instance did not `POST` these events with the correct URL parameter setting (`..&event_category=native..`).

 For these situations we provide a batch script that you can point to: